sebihepp/HeppOS/README.md

 ### Kernel
 - The kernel itself must be bootable by limine.
 - Kernel space is the last 2GB and must be mapped into every process.
-- The kernel should be a mix of monolith and microkernel (some things run in kernel space inside the kernel, while other drivers run as user programms).
+- The kernel should be a mix of monolith and microkernel.
 - The kernel itself should only contain resource management, e.g. handling interrupts, physical and virtual memory management, paging, managing memory mapped i/o and ports, scheduling.
 - The kernel executable will most likely also contain a loader for parsing drivers as modules.
 This is needed to parse and load the